JYudelson1/lazy-pbar/README.md

 # lazy-pbar

-A very lazy wrapper for any ProgressIterator with known length Looks nice enough as a default
+A very lazy wrapper for any ProgressIterator with known length.

 Style heavily borrowing from [tqdm](https://github.com/tqdm/tqdm).